CleverCloud/doc.clever-cloud.com/runtimes/ruby/ruby.md

 Due to current landscape in ruby applications, the default version is the greatest 2.1.Y.
-We provide also the latest 2.2.Y version and the latest 1.9.Y too, but prefer the current stable one : 2.1.
+We provide also the latest 2.2.Y version and the latest 1.9.Y too, but prefer the current stable: 2.1.

 ## More configuration

-You can configure your deployment via the `clevercloud/ruby.json` configration file.
+You can configure your deployment via the `clevercloud/ruby.json` configuration file.
 This file is optional.

 ### Set deployment RUBY_ENV and rake goals to execute